moghancy/web-content-llm/README.md

   { footerText: 'Source: My Blog' }
 );

-// Now feed the markdown to Claude for analysis!
+// Now feed the markdown to your LLM for analysis!
 ```

 ### Scrape Documentation to Text